jivesh81/CareConnect/README.md

 # health
-this is a coode for our app we have designed for the topic we have choosen for our hackathon
+this is a code for our app we have designed for the topic we have choosen for our hackathon